 Consider the type of home before making the purchase decision.
 This will determine the cost.

+Thinking about moving to Sacramento?
 Below you will find some sample costs.
 These costs refer to container shipping costs from major cities to Sacramento.
 Please note, the figures below only reflect the shipping costs rather than the full cost of the move.
 Moving costs depend on how far you're moving, the weight of the items, move date.
-Get a quote from Sacramento movers.
+Get a quote from Sacramento long distance movers.

 The above costs should give you a rough idea of the cost of moving to this area but perhaps the tips below will help to ensure your move is a smoother one.